Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: Random coefficients

 It is easy to check that the map $J:C_+\to C_-$, $(\theta_n)_{n\in\Z}\mapsto (\theta_{-n})_{n\in\Z}$ is also a homeomorphism.
 Moreover, it is clear that

+where $\circ$ is the composition operator.
 Thus, the compact flows $(C_+,\Lambda_l)$ and $(C_-,\Lambda_r)$ are topologically conjugated.
 Furthermore, $C_-$ is topologically conjugated to the {\it inverse limit space} for the doubling map $\varphi$, as originally introduced by R.F.
 Williams (see \cite[Section 2.5]{devaney2018introduction}).
 In turn, this inverse limit space is topologically conjugated to the solenoid in $\R^3$, which is a geometric model in the class of attractors known as expanding attractors, and is chaotic in the sense of Devaney.
 Thus, we obtain the same chaotic properties as well as the same geometric interpretation of $(C_+,\Lambda_l)$.

 We shall now proceed to extend the dynamics of the uniformly expanding circle map $\varphi$ to a continuous real flow via linear interpolation.
 For every fixed $\Theta=(\theta_n)_{n\in\Z}\in C_+$ consider the complex function $p_\Theta:\R\to\mathbb{C}$ defined by